-Software as a Service (SaaS) — Consumers buy access and use cloud-hosted application or service.
+Software as a Service (SaaS) — Consumers buy access and use cloud-hosted applications or services.
 As discussed above, Salesforce.com is a benchmark example where cloud service hosts information necessary for interaction between the consumer and service.
-Microsoft has also made major investments in this area and its Office suite is available as a subscription through its cloud-based online services as part of the Microsoft ® Office 365 cloud computing option.
+Microsoft has also made significant investments in this area, and its Office suite is available as a subscription through its cloud-based online services as part of the Microsoft ® Office 365 cloud computing option.

 Communications as a Service (CaaS) is a subset model used to describe host IP telephony services.
 The move to CaaS is a shift towards more SIP trunking and IP-centric communications.
 With IP and SIP in place, it can be as simple as cloud-based PBX.
 Therefore, CaaS could be considered as a SaaS subset.

 Private Cloud — A particular organization deployed, operated, and maintained cloud infrastructure.
-Operation may take place in-house or at a third party premises.
+The operation may take place in-house or third party premises.

 Community Cloud — A number of like-minded organizations share a cloud infrastructure.
 This can help reduce capital expenditure costs as organizations share costs.
-Operation may be in-house or with a third party on site.
+The operation might be in-house or with a third party on-site.

 Hybrid cloud — Cloud infrastructure consists of all kinds of clouds.
-However, clouds can move data and/or applications from cloud to cloud via interfaces.
-This can be a combination of private and public clouds that support an organization’s need to retain certain data and provide cloud services.
+However, clouds can move data and/or applications from the cloud to the cloud via interfaces.
+This can be a combination of private and public clouds that support an organization’s need to retain specific data and provide cloud services.

-2. Cloud computing reduces the setup time of organizations by simultaneously offering all facilities.
-No need to wait until infrastructure, platform and others are set up, avoiding initial headache.
-This helps organizations save time, initially and progressively leading to permanent condition.
+Cloud computing reduces the setup time of organizations by simultaneously offering all facilities.
+No need to wait until infrastructure, platform and others are set up, avoiding a primary headache.
+This helps organizations save time, initially and progressively leading to a permanent condition.

-4. Backup and recovery: since all data is stored in the cloud, backup and recovery is relatively easier than storing it on a physical device.
+Backup and recovery: since all data is stored in the cloud, backup, and recovery is relatively easier than storing it on a physical device.
 It also has many techniques to recover from any disaster.

-5. Cloud computing reduces the IT resources burden for many firms and agencies by maximizing cloud-based resources.
-Most providers always offer facilities to meet all requirements.
-One of the exciting cloud computing features.
+Cloud computing reduces the IT resources burden for many firms and agencies by maximizing cloud-based resources.
+Most providers always offer facilities to meet all requirements — one of the exciting cloud computing features.

-7. Cloud computing allows multiple users to share architecture and other applications.
-With the cloud in distributed and shared mode, multiple users and applications can work better with cost savings by sharing common infrastructure.
+Cloud computing allows multiple users to share architecture and other applications.
+With the cloud in distributed and shared mode, various users and applications can work better with cost savings by sharing a shared infrastructure.

-8. Customization: Cloud computing is a change platform for our needs.
-It provides application platform for a range of tasks and challenges.
+Customization: Cloud computing is a change platform for our needs.
+It provides an application platform for a range of tasks and challenges.

-9. Collaboration: Major projects or applications are undertaken by several employee groups.
-Cloud computing provides a convenient way to work with a group of people on a common project or applications.
+Collaboration: Major projects or applications are undertaken by several employee groups.
+Cloud computing provides a convenient way to work with a group of people on a joint project or application.

-10. Offer new services: providing cloud services to multinationals such as Amazon, Google, IBM, Microsoft and Salesforce.com.
-During release time, these companies can easily supply any new application / product.
+Offer new services: providing cloud services to multinationals such as Amazon, Google, IBM, Microsoft, and Salesforce.com.
+During release time, these companies can easily supply any new application/product.

 Security and confidentiality — Two of the more “hot-button” issues surrounding cloud computing may involve data storage, data security, and monitoring cloud usage by service providers.
 These problems usually result from slowing down cloud service deployment.
 For example, storing information within the organization can address these challenges, but allow for cloud use.
 However, this requires robust organizational and cloud security mechanisms, and such a deployment can be supported by a hybrid cloud.

-Continuously evolving — User requirements are constantly changing as requirements for interface, networking, and storage.
-This means a “cloud,” especially a public cloud, is not static and constantly evolving.
+Continuously evolving — User requirements are continually changing as requirements for the interface, networking, and storage.
+This means a “cloud,” especially a public cloud, is not static and continuously evolving.